Acid and Chemical Burns

 What are acid and chemical burns?

-Injuries caused by contact with corrosive substances.
+Injuries caused by contact with corrosive substances, including acids and bases.

-What causes acid and chemical burns?
+What are common causes of acid and chemical burns?

 What are symptoms of acid and chemical burns?

-Pain, redness, blistering, and skin discoloration.
+Pain, redness, blistering, and skin discoloration, potentially leading to scarring and disability.

 How are acid and chemical burns diagnosed?